dao-xyz/peerbit/packages/clients/peerbit-server/README.md

 **This CLI does not work in Windows at the moment.
 As of now this CLI have only tested with Ubuntu 22.04.**

 ## Run a node
-Needs port forwarding on 80, 443 (for the console/frontend) and 4002 (for IPFS)
+Needs port forwarding on 80, 443 (for the console/frontend) and 4002 (for Libp2p)

 1.
 [Install node version > v.16.15](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)